 I always thought that growing feet postpartum was a total myth.

-It turns out, that for some women, is a real thing.
+It turns out, that for some women, is a real a permanent body change after baby.

 Why do feet grow after pregnancy?